EC 201S: Introductory Economics of the Environment

 EC 370: Industrial Organization

 Examine various models of firm behavior in various industrial organization structures (competition, monopoly, oligopoly, conglomerate), both foreign and domestic.
-Prerequisite: EC 281S.
+Prerequisite: EC 280S or EC 281S.

 EC 371: Economics of Labor Markets

 The role of labor in the economic system.
 Division of labor, job segregation, wage theory, relationship among work, family, household production.
-Prerequisite: EC 281S.
+Prerequisite: EC 280S or EC 281S.

 EC 373: Natural Resource Economics

 Role of economic theory in analyzing and evaluating natural resource policy issues and sustainable development.
 Developing models of optimal use of resources: energy, fisheries, water, forests, agriculture, biodiversity.
-Prerequisite: EC 281S or EC 201S.
+Prerequisite: one of EC 201S, 280S, or 281S.

 EC 374: Environmental Economics

 Application of microeconomic principles to contemporary environmental policy issues such as air and water pollution, global climate change, and toxic waste.
 Exploration of cost benefit analysis and methods to value environmental amenities.
-Prerequisite: EC 281S or EC 201S.
+Prerequisite: one of EC 201S, EC 280S, or EC 281S.

 EC 381: Intermediate Microeconomic Theory

 Continuation of EC 281S.
 Theoretical basis for consumer demand, firm production and costs, pricing and output decisions of firms within market structures.
 Algebraic and graphical models.
 Explore empirical techniques for estimating demand.
-Prerequisite: EC 281S.
+Prerequisite: EC 280S or EC 281S.

 EC 382: Intermediate Macroeconomics